The Dangers of Crack Cocaine

 Impact on Health

 Using crack cocaine regularly will have an impact on the individual.
-Pregnant women will also cause an addiction in unborn children that causes similar effects at birth.
+Pregnant women will also cause a cocaine addiction in unborn children that causes similar effects at birth.
 Possible problems from the drug include:

 - Heart conditions